 TIP: In the case of our Golfing client, you can see that they stood for an important cause: women in golfing, and being an equality brand.
 These causes, if true, will draw more attention and form an emotional bond with readers.

-Some of the best sales can happen from a slightly bearish “reverse-psychology” tone in your content.
+Some of the best sales can occur as the result of a slightly bearish “reverse-psychology” tone in your content.
 There is no need to lead readers down the garden path with pushy and biased content.
-That is the magic of editorial content: it appeals to intelligent people.
+That is the magic of using editorial content in a subtle way.

 In CNBC and BusinessInsider you will notice a very short 3 bullet introduction.
 One of the samples above has the same.
 Usually, the 2nd or 3rd bullet can contain your brand name if you have something really useful to say.
 Otherwise, omit your brand name to make it less pushy or promotional.